T-Sopheak/Random-Grouping/README.md

-# Random-Grouping
+# Random
-Web application (using streamlit) for randomly grouping a given list of items.
+Web application (using streamlit) for randomly assign exercises/projects to different groups, randomly select an item, and group a given list of items.